bjerrep/obsoleta/README.md

 Obsoleta currently have no concept of a default search path and it will fall over if none is given.
 Search paths can be specified on the command line using '--path' and/or in the configuration file.
 All paths are concatenated to a single list which is traversed at each invocation (no caching, at least not yet).
 The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
 Both '--path' and 'env_paths' can be : separated lists.

-## Slots
+## Slots/multislots

-Slots is a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then the straight forward package files used so far on this page won't cut it.
+Slot and multislots are a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then the straight forward package files used so far on this page won't cut it.

+### Slots

 A use case could be that a developer working on multiple architectures decides to check out the same repository once for each architecture.
 This could lead to the following file structure:

-	├── a_x86
-	├── a_x68_64
-	├── b_x86
+    ├── a_x86/
-	├── b_x68_64
+    │   ├── obsoleta.json
+    │   └── obsoleta.key
+    └── a_x86_64/
-	├── c_x86
+        ├── obsoleta.json
-	└── c_x68_64
+        └── obsoleta.key

 This will result in the same obsoleta.json file (from the SCM) in multiple directories and obsoleta will complain about duplicate packages.